 In 40 games for Hollywood and San Francisco in 1941, he hit .247.
 In 1942 he was back in semipro ball with the Calship Mariners on Terminal Island, near Long Beach, California.
 He tried to catch on with other clubs and reportedly signed with Minneapolis in June 1944, but there is no record that he played with the club.

 Cissell later took up railroading near his wife Bernice’s hometown in Iowa, but she died at some point, leaving him with three children: Chalmer Junior (also known as Bill), Charlene, and Gary.
 He was given a job as an assistant electrician at Comiskey Park in 1947, perhaps as an act of charity.
 He was still playing some semipro ball on weekends.
 His last reported ballgame was an old-timers game at Wrigley Field on June 26, 1948.
-He singled and drove in a run.
-[See both the May 14, 1947 Los Angeles Times and the Christian Science Monitor of May 15]
+He singled and drove in a run.11

 Bill Cissell died early in the morning of March 11, 1949, at Mercy Hospital in Chicago.
 He was about to be discharged when he suffered sudden acute cardiac failure.
 His mother, now Ida French, three sisters, and his three children survived losing him at age 45.

-In addition to the sources cited above, the author relied upon Cissell’s player file at the National Baseball Hall of Fame, the online SABR Encyclopedia, retrosheet.org, and Baseball-Reference.com.
+In addition to the sources cited in the endnotes, the author relied upon Cissell’s player file at the National Baseball Hall of Fame, the online SABR Encyclopedia, retrosheet.org, and Baseball-Reference.com.